 In addition to the architectures and approaches identified by Pew and Mavor (1998), there are a few other architectures that are worth examining.
-In this section we note them, including the lessons they provide.
+In this chapter we note them, including the lessons they provide.
 Our reviews also explicitly consider ease of use (i.e., model populating).

 We focus our comments on cognitive architectures because they have been created for modeling the strengths and limitations of human behavior.
-Any system built for other reasons that was adapted in this way -- for example, other AI systems -- would start to approach these systems in capabilities and limitations.
+Any system built for other reasons that was adapted in this way-for example, other AI systems-would start to approach these systems in capabilities and limitations.
 It is quite likely that the cognitive architecture that best matches human behavior will vary by the type of behavior and level of aggregation.
-For example, different architectures will be preferred for modeling a soldier performing simple physical tasks and for modeling a deliberate and reflective commander.
+For example, different architectures will be preferred for modeling a soldier performing simple physical tasks than for a deliberate and reflective commander.

 There will continue to be a range of architectures created.
-We agree completely with Pew and Mavor that further work is necessary before settling on an architecture.
-That is not to say that architectures will not continue to converge.
-We start, however, by examining ways to summarize data, and some advanced AI techniques to help create models.
+We agree completely with Pew and Mavor (pp. 110-111) that further work is necessary before settling on an architecture.
+That is not to say that architectures will not continue to converge (e.g., Soar and EPIC, Chong, 2001, and Soar and ACT-R, Jones, 1998).
+We start, however, by examining ways to summarize data and some advanced AI techniques to help create models.
 We then examine several architectures.

-6.1 Data gathering and analysis techniques
+5.1 Data Gathering and Analysis Techniques

 Scattered throughout Pew and Mavor (e.g., pp. 323-325) are comments about the need for data to develop and test models.
-This requirement should be highlighted because there are different kinds of data, and each kind is important.
-Also, there is a need for analysis techniques because data alone are meaningless.

 Data to develop models can come from a wide variety of sources.
-Data can come from speaking to experts and having them do tasks off-line, so-called knowledge acquisition (Shadbolt & Burton, 1995).
+Data can come from speaking to experts and having them do tasks off-line, so-called knowledge acquisition (Chipman & Meyrowitz, 1993; Schraagen, Chipman, & Shalin, 2000; Shadbolt & Burton, 1995).
 Data can also come from having experts talk aloud while performing the task (Ericsson & Simon, 1993).
 Talking aloud is a more accurate way to acquire the knowledge because it is based on actual behavior rather then someone's impression and memory of behavior.
-It is, however, a more costly approach because the modeller must infer the behavior generators.
+It is, however, a more costly approach because the modeler must infer the behavior generators.
 Data for developing models can also come from non-verbal measurements of experts while they perform the task.
 Non-verbal measurements are probably the least useful data (but still useful in some circumstances) for developing models.
 These data are useful, however, in testing models that make timing predictions.
-Data can also come from previously run studies, reviews, and compendia of such studies (e.g., Boff & Lincoln, 1986).
+Data can also come from previously run studies, reviews, and compendia of such studies (e.g., Boff & Lincoln, 1988 SeKular & Blake, 1994).
 A useful review of data types and analysis methods in this area is provided by Hoffman (1987).

 A major requirement will be a balance between the experimental control of the lab and the richness of the real world.
-This can be achieved by gathering data in the same micro-world simulations in which the models will be deployed, such as synthetic environments.
-These environments can be used to model all the salient aspects of the real world, whilst still providing some level of experimental control.
+An appropriate balance can sometimes be achieved by gathering data in the same micro-world simulations in which the models will be deployed, such as synthetic environments.
+These environments can be used to model all the salient aspects of the real world, while still providing some level of experimental control.

 Once the data are in hand, they will often have to be aggregated or summarized.
-Expert summaries from knowledge acquisition already represent summarized data, but protocol analysis has developed a wide range of techniques for summarizing such data.
+Expert summaries from knowledge acquisition already represent summarized data, but the field of verbal protocol analysis has developed a wide range of techniques for summarizing such data.